andreasfloros/Draw2D-Reimplementation/README.md

 X | Copy and paste selected symbols
 R | Rotation of selected symbol

+### Half-implemented features
+- Zoom: Currently this has been commented out from the Sheet Messages (Ctrl+Minus/Ctrl+Plus) due to incomplete implementation.
+Ctrl+Minus and Ctrl+Plus do work by themselves with regards to zooming but when zoomed in or out other features (e.g. selection) don't work.
+- Menu/Catalogue: This requires extension for using the complete set of available symbol .
+This has not yet been done as it wasn't required for demoing functionality.
+Symbols for this can be added in the Symbol init function in the list SheetSymbol.

 ## Interface Documentation
 General documentation for module interaction as well as module specific interface documentation can be found in the doc folder.
 There is a seperate .md file for each module besides a general_description.md file for more general/non-module-specific information.